Quick answer

 Skip AI tools that require a massive setup before proving value.
 Also skip tools that publish generic website content without real photos, locations, licenses, service details, and owner edits.

 The contractor who wins is not the one with the most AI.
-It is the one with the cleanest lead-to-booked-job workflow.
+It is the one with the cleanest lead-to-booked-job workflow, measured weekly and improved one bottleneck at a time.

 Scoring methodology